BastienBesnard/react-boilerplate/README.md

 # react-with-webpack-and-babel

-Set up a React environment from scratch.
+Set up a React environment from scratch using webpack and babel.

 ## Installation